Job Title: Organizing Fellow/Intern

 - Enjoys meeting and interacting with new people, and people of all background and identities

 - Works well in challenging environment both independently and as part of a team

 - Ability to stay on task and problem solve;

 - Ability to work in non-English speaking communities

 - Ability to speak Asian languages is a plus; Khmer

 - Asian language(s) writing skills is a plus

 Please include a 1 or 2 page cover letter answering the questions below:

-- Why do you think it’s important for Minnesotan Vietnamese, Cambodian, and Filipinx to be active in voter engagement and community building?
+- Why do you think it’s important for Minnesotan Cambodian to be active in voter engagement and community building?